captionpoint/captionpoint-plays/FUN-HOME.md

 ## BRUCE:
 It’s all yours.

+---

 What’s this?

 ---

 SILVER

 IS THIS… SILVER?

 ---

-IS THIS JUNK OR SILVER?
+IS THIS JUNK OR SILVER?<br>
 WITH POLISH WE CAN TELL

 ---

-I LOVE HOW TARNISH MELTS AWAY
+I LOVE HOW TARNISH MELTS AWAY<br>
 OPENING TO LUSTER

 ---

-AND THE MARK, IS THERE A MARK?
+AND THE MARK, IS THERE A MARK?<br>
 YES, THIS STAMP, YOU SEE RIGHT HERE?

 ---

 THAT’S HOW THE CRAFTSMAN LEAVES A SIGN

 THAT HE WAS HERE AND MADE HIS WORK

+---

 SO BEAUTIFUL, SO FINE

 ---

-THIS HAS TRAVELED CONTINENTS TO GET HERE
+THIS HAS TRAVELED CONTINENTS TO GET HERE<br>
 AND CROSSED AN OCEAN OF TIME

 ---

-AND SOMEHOW LANDED IN THIS BOX UNDER A LAYER OF GRIME I CAN’T ABIDE ROMANTIC NOTIONS OF SOME VAGUE “LONG AGO”
+AND SOMEHOW LANDED IN THIS BOX UNDER A LAYER OF GRIME

 ---

+I CAN’T ABIDE ROMANTIC NOTIONS OF SOME VAGUE “LONG AGO”

+---

 I WANT TO KNOW WHAT’S TRUE,

 DIG DEEP INTO WHO

 ---

-AND WHAT AND WHY AND WHEN,
+AND WHAT AND WHY AND WHEN,<br>
 UNTIL NOW GIVES WAY TO THEN

 ---

 ## ALISON:
-Did you ever imagine I’d hang onto your stuff, Dad?
+Did you ever imagine *I’d* hang onto your stuff, Dad?
 Me neither.

 ---